 Students need to learn the expectations for behavior with a substitute teacher just like they need to learn every other expectation for behavior in your classroom.
 Students need to understand that your expectation is for them to treat the substitute teacher as they would you, or even better.

 There should be rewards and consequences for the students in your class who can cope with this adjustment and those who cannot.

 Practice and review substitute expectations with your class often.
 Read more about improving behavior for your sub here: 5 Reasons Your Students Misbehave for a Substitute

 2. We don't really mind when your administrator checks on us.

-As a guest teacher, it is so refreshing when the principal makes it a goal to stop by a classroom when they know a substitute teacher is teaching.
-Having an administrator stop by, introduce themselves, and thank the substitute teacher for being in the classroom goes a long way in making the substitute teacher feel appreciated and valued.
+As a guest teacher, it is so refreshing when the principal stops by a classroom.
+Having an administrator stop, introduce themselves, and thank the substitute teacher for being in the classroom goes a long way in making the substitute teacher feel appreciated and valued.